welcoMattic/dockerfiles/samba/README.md

 /storage/share2:Volume:user1:user2,xataz
 ```

-Use "," for separte user, without space.
+Use "," for separate user, without space.

 Mount this files on /config/shares.conf, with `-v /path/of/file/shares.conf:/config/shares.conf`